zackgithuboriginal/trestore-milestone-project-4/README.md

 ![Deploy step 47](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_58.PNG)

-10. Return to your deployed project on heroku and through the /admin/ portal verify the superuser's email address to grant them full access to the site
+10. Return to your deployed project on Heroku and through the /admin/ portal verify the superuser's email address to grant them full access to the site

-11. To finalise deploying the project, add the stripe access variables to the heroku config vars as seen below
+11. To finalise deploying the project, add the stripe access variables to the Heroku config vars as seen below

 ![Deploy step 48](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_60.PNG)

-12. Then create a new stripe webhook endpoint for the deployed url and copy the webhook signing secret to the config vars
+12. Then create a new stripe webhook endpoint for the deployed URL and copy the webhook signing secret to the config vars

 ![Deploy step 49](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/deploy_59.PNG)